hellostealth/stealth/docs/10-nlp-integrations.md

 title: NLP Integrations
 ---

 Stealth can be extended with NLP/NLU integrations.
-While these are not needed for the majority of interactions within chatbot, you may find they are helpful for certain types of interactions.
+While these are not needed for the majority of chatbot interactions, you may find they are helpful for certain types of interactions.

 ## Officially Supported